Visit Croatia

-Some 20 miles (32km) southeast of Rijeka as you head along the coastline, one comes to Crikvenica.
-It was a very fashionable resort before World War II, particularly with Czech tourists and nowadays still retains a lot of charm.
+Some 20 miles (32km) southeast of Rijeka – as you head along the coastline – one comes to the town of Crikvenica.
+The town was a very fashionable resort before World War II, particularly with Czech tourists, and nowadays still retains a lot of charm.
 It is well known for its mild climate and clean air, and people go there to seek relief from illnesses such as bronchitis and asthma.
 There is also a lovely beach there which is over 1 mile long.

 Getting to Crikvenica

-Rijeka Airport is the nearest airport to Crikvenica, so see our Getting to the Kvarner Riviera page for more details on various flight options if you're heading to Croatia by plane.
+Rijeka Airport on the island of Krk is the nearest airport to Crikvenica, so see our Getting to the Kvarner Riviera page for more details on flights to Rijeka from the UK and Europe.

-From Rijeka Airport, you can then get one of the buses that wait outside the terminal building to the main bus station in Rijeka.
-From here, you can then another bus to Crikvenica - the journey time between the two is about 45 minutes, see timetables at the Autotrans website.
+From Rijeka Airport, you can transfer to the main bus station in Rijeka with one of the transfer buses that wait outside the terminal building.
+From here, get another bus to Crikvenica – the journey time between the two is about 45 minutes, and you can see timetables on the Arriva website.

 There are some direct buses to Crikvenica from other parts of Croatia; alternatively, take a bus or train to Rijeka and then make your onward journey from there.